fumes/fumes.jekyll/readme.md

-## What?_Fumes is an online photography magazine broadcasting human interest stories mainly from south east asia._ _Fumes project was started by two photographers.
+## What?_Fumes is an online photography magazine broadcasting human interest stories mainly from South East Asia._ _Fumes project was started by two photographers.
 A metaphor to play with, delivering ideas via images._
-♡ Fumes website is now refactored.  ☯ Articles are structured as `photographer`|`curator` symbiotic work.  ✿ This hopefully will bloom greener fumes soon...## StructureLooks like this is the only option, for now:
+♡ Fumes website is now refactored.  ☯ Articles are structured as `photographer`|`curator` symbiotic work.  ✿ This will bloom greener fumes soon...## StructureLooks like this is the only option, for now:
 - Compiled jekyll **_site** (yup, we still need plugins here..) in [Master branch](https://github.com/fumes/fumes.github.io/tree/master) - Real **jekyll master** lives in the [Source branch](https://github.com/fumes/fumes.github.io/tree/source)- More **working branches** maybe present at times...## To do##### Urgent:

-- open graph more tests
-- authors pages - check domain pointer (cname stuff)- improve [liquid design](https://github.com/Shopify/liquid/wiki/Liquid-for-Designers) and [liquid programming](https://github.com/Shopify/liquid/wiki/Liquid-for-Programmers) skills
+- authors pages tests  - open graph more tests- check domain pointer (cname stuff)- improve [liquid design](https://github.com/Shopify/liquid/wiki/Liquid-for-Designers) and [liquid programming](https://github.com/Shopify/liquid/wiki/Liquid-for-Programmers) skills
 - figure out [github](https://help.github.com/) ##### Sometime soon:- improve gulp tasks with postCSS
  ##### One day:
 - https and install service workers